Donate to support this research

 Unfortunately, it is much more likely that the number of threats received has not actually declined, but rather that threats are considered commonplace and therefore less likely to be reported in the media, which means they would not be included in the research totals.

-In 2022-2023 there were 699 violent incidents in schools compared to 536 incidents in the 2023-2024 school year, which is a 23% decrease.
-This is largely because of a significant decline in swatting or false reports of an active shooter from the previous year.
-In 2023-2024, there were 158 swatting incidents, down 64% from the 446 swatting incidents recorded in the 2022-2023 school year.
+In 2022-2023 there were 699 violent incidents in schools compared to 490 incidents in the 2024-2025 school year, which is a 29.8% decrease.
+This is largely because of a significant decline in swatting or false reports of an active shooter reported in the 2022-2023 school year.
+In 2024-2025, there were 124 swatting incidents, down 72% from the 446 swatting incidents recorded in the 2022-2023 school year.

-When swatting or false reports are removed from the incident totals, the comparison between 2022-2023 and 2023-2024 looks quite different.
-Violent incidents other than swatting increased 49% from the 2022-2023 to the 2023-2024 school year.
 In other words, while swatting and false reports have dramatically decreased, the trend line over time indicates that violent incidents in schools continue to increase year to year at a significant rate.

 It is difficult to determine exactly why swatting incidents have decreased so rapidly.
 Factors such as increased prosecution of offenders along with more stringent penalties are certainly a factor.